gibus/SpreadRevolutionaryDate/README.md

 To add a new target, you should write a new class in the `App::SpreadRevolutionaryDate::Target::` namespace (that is: the class should be `App::SpreadRevolutionaryDate::Target::Mytarget` for a new `Mytarget` target), that consumes the [App::SpreadRevolutionaryDate::Target](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target) role.
 See ["DESCRIPTION" in App::SpreadRevolutionaryDate::Target](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target#DESCRIPTION) for a comprehensive description of this role.

-The name of the target should be added as a value of the `/targets` option in lower case.
+The name of the target should be added as a value of the ["targets"](#targets) option in lower case.

 Such a target class is actually just a wrapper.
 Usually a target has to use an existing specific module (which can be a `Moose` class or not) to perform the actual work of posting a message according the specific target protocol, after having complied with any potential required authentication.
-Such authentication and posting should be carried on by the constructor or the required `spread` method of the target class.
+Such authentication should be carried on by the constructor or, along with posting, by the required `spread` method of the target class.

 To perform authentication and to post a message, there is a strong likelihood that the new target requires specific parameters (for eg. tokens, keys, account name, password, channels, etc.).
 These parameters should be defined as required attributes of the target class.
 Values for such attributes should be set in the [configuration file](#configuration), inside a section named after the target in lower case (`[mytarget]`), or as [command line parameters](#command-line-parameters) prefixed with the name of the target in lower case, followed by an underscore (`--mytarget_myparam`).